How to Write a Tender · The submission phase

 Good tender writers never "finish" a tender — we only "stop".
 Pens down, the exam is over.
 If you've been at it for weeks, the last few hours won't make a material difference, so accept where you are and stop.

 Set a hard deadline of 48 hours before close.
-That leaves you plenty of time to compile everything for submission and actually get it in.
+That leaves you plenty of time to compile everything and actually get it in before you submit a tender.

 Most tenders are submitted online these days.
 Double-check that's the case — and that your login details work.